bradgrantham/rosa/api/application-development.md

 Video modes in Rosa are implemented as functions that fill NTSC sample buffers.
 Rosa's kernel wraps the sample buffers with sync and blank and optional colorburst signals to provide an NTSC video signal.
 Currently 64KB are reserved for video memory.
 See the use of `RoNTSCSetMode()`by `RoTextMode()` in`text-mode.cpp` for a low-res text mode and the existing `apple2e` and `coleco` apps for custom video modes.

+Currently the row buffer functions are hardcoded to request 704 samples per line; 4 samples per wavelength of the color burst.
+This allows full expression of NTSC color by outputting a waveform that analog equipment recognizes as a color signal.
+(Most 8-bit consoles and computers in the late 1970's and early 1980's generated color for TV using a similar digital form.).

+Some equpiment, notably any based on the TMS9918 series, used a clock frequency 6x the colorburst frequency.
+A later revision of Rosa may extend the video mode API to include a selectable frequency multiplier for the colorburst frequency but this will be provided with a new entrypoint.

+For grayscale video, provide a colorburst function that returns 0.

+For color, provide a colorburst function that returns 1.
+Convenience functions are provided to convert YIQ or RGB colors to an `ntsc_wave_t`, a 32-bit value that has 8-bit NTSC samples packed in LSB memory layout.
+Byte N of an `ntsc_wave_t` corresponds to `sample % 4` in the output buffer.
+That is to say, given an `ntsc-wave_t wave`, `wave & 0xFF` would be used for samples 0, 4, 8, etc; `(wave >> 8) & 0xFF` would be used for samples 1, 5, 9, etc. A video mode implementation is expected to generate `ntsc_wave_t` values infrequently; for example when palette entries are changed.

 ## Audio

 Call `RoAudioGetSamplingInfo() `to get the audio sampling rate and the number of bytes of stereo unsigned 8-bit samples that are preferred in a single audio buffer update.
-That is to say, each audio sample is left then right audio samples in one byte each, from 0 to 255.
+That is to say, each audio sample is left then right values, one byte each, from 0 to 255.

 ## Events (keyboard, mouse, joystick)

-Query keyboard events with `RoEventPoll()`.
+Query keyboard, mouse, and console button events with `RoEventPoll()`.
+The `RoEvent` structure contains a `union` of all implemented event types and an `eventType` field to indicate which is valid.

 Keyboard events are key press and release values including modifier keys.
 The existing `apple2e` and `coleco` apps demonstrate how to combine modifier keys and pressed to provide application-specific keyboard data.

 Rosa provides convenience functions for a single key repeat.
 Create a `RoKeyRepeatManager`.
 After calling `RoEventPoll()`, chain its results through `RoKeyRepeatUpdate()`, which will created a repeating key press if the repeat delay has been exceeded.
 The `apple2e` and `coleco` apps demonstrate the use of `RoKeyRepeatManager`.

+Mouse motion is represented as X and Y deltas.
+Mouse button presses and releases are represented by press or release events with a button number.

 Query joystick values using `RoGetJoystickState` using either `CONTROLLER_1` or `CONTROLLER_2`.
 The result is zero or more of the active direction and fire button values or'd together:

-- CONTROLLER_FIRE_BIT
+- `CONTROLLER_FIRE_BIT`
-- CONTROLLER_NORTH_BIT
+- `CONTROLLER_NORTH_BIT`
-- CONTROLLER_EAST_BIT
+- `CONTROLLER_EAST_BIT`
-- CONTROLLER_SOUTH_BIT
+- `CONTROLLER_SOUTH_BIT`
-- CONTROLLER_WEST_BIT
+- `CONTROLLER_WEST_BIT`

 Query keypad values if desired (and when a Colecovision keypad is attached) using `RoGetKeypadState` using either `CONTROLLER_1` or `CONTROLLER_2`.
 The result is one of the `CONTROLLER_KEYPAD` values: `0`, `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`, `asterisk`, or `pound`.